lynnntropy/MonkeyPlayer/README.md

 Licensed under GPLv2.

 Inspired by the whole 'Twitch Plays Pokemon' thing, I decided to see if I could write a program to do the same thing, and so MonkeyPlayer was born.
-Nearly every aspect of the input emulation can be controller from the GUI, so you shouldn't need to dig into the code to change anything.
+Nearly every aspect of the input emulation can be controlled from the GUI, so you shouldn't need to dig into the code to change anything.

 I've tested it with VirtuaNES and Snes9x, but in theory, any emulator or application (game or otherwise) should work because the library used for input emulation is completely compatible with DirectX input.

-The only external dependency is the .NET Framework, v3.5.
+The only external dependency is the .NET Framework, v3.5 or newer.